nathancahill/Flask-Edits/README.md

 When content is saved it instantly updates the Jinja context and writes to the JSON file on the server.

-Each editable section is stored using the hash of it's original content.
-Therefore, if you have multiple sections with the same content, it will only appear once in the admin panel, but changing it will change all sections.
+Within a page, multiple sections with the same name will only show up once in the admin panel, but the edits will be applied to each section.

 Clearing a section will revert it to the original content in the template.

-__Beware__

-Changing an editable section in a template file changes it's hash.
-You'll have to re-register the section and add the edits again.

 #### Roadmap

 * Automatically register editable sections
 * Jinja2 content with context evaluation
-* Named sections
 * Preview edits
 * Multiple database backends
 * In-place page editing